Menna97/GCP-Final-Task/README.md

 # GCP-Final-Task
 Deploy a python web application on GKE.
-Infrastructure built using terrafrm.
+Infrastructure built using terraform.

 ## Build image and upload to GCR
 ```